anchetaWern/RNChatkit/README.md

 # RNChatkit
 A chat app created with React Native and Chatkit.

+You can view the full tutorial at [https://pusher.com/tutorials/chat-react-native-chatkit](https://pusher.com/tutorials/chat-react-native-chatkit)

 ### Prerequisites

 - React Native development environment or [Expo](https://expo.io/)